knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

     }

 Refresh and try it again!
 Awesome, we see it print out an object with an ``access_token``.
-This is the big difference between the implicit flow and the authorization code grant types.
-With authorization code, this step returns an authorization code, which we then still need to exchange for an access token by making an API request.
-But with implicit, the access token is given to us immediately.
+This is the big difference between the Implicit flow and the Authorization Code grant types.
+With Authorization Code, this step returns an authorization code, which we then still need to exchange for an access token by making an API request.
+But with Implicit, the access token is given to us immediately.

 Choosing Authorization Code versus Implicit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Remember that whether we're redirecting the user or using this popup method,
-we can *choose* to use the authorization code or implicit grant type.
+we can *choose* to use the Authorization Code or Implicit grant type.
 So
 then, when and how did we tell the Google OAuth server that we wanted to use
 the implicit flow?
 Why isn't it giving us an authorization code here instead?